microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-6/solution.md

 ## Prerequisites

-Please make sure thet you successfully completed [Challenge 5](../challenge-5/solution.md) before continuing with this challenge.
+Please make sure that you successfully completed [Challenge 5](../challenge-5/solution.md) before continuing with this challenge.

 ### **Task 1: Create an App Service Assessment**